pradeepkhanal23/bandfacts-fullstack-app/readme.md

 - **Add New Facts:** Contribute to the collection by submitting your own band facts.
 - **Explore:** View all available facts and learn more about your favorite bands.

-## Technologies Used (Not FInalised Yet)
+## Technologies Used

 - **Frontend:**

-  -HTML
+  - HTML
-  -Tailwind CSS
+  - Tailwind CSS
-  -Vanilla JS
+  - Vanilla JS
-  -Webpack Dev Environment
+  - Webpack Dev Environment

 - **Backend:**
   - Node.js